casperdcl/gist.cdcl.ml/index.md

 > You have probably been sent to this page because you asked me a personal question regarding my identification and self-identification.
 This is my polite way of saying I will generously call you whatever you want; but I refuse to tell you what to call me.
 I owe you nothing.

-There is worryingly increasing tendency for people to self-proclaim themselves as being "aware."
+There is a worryingly increasing tendency for people to self-proclaim themselves as being "aware."
 This is misguided and arrogant, since a far more accurate statement would be "interested in increasing one's own inadequate awareness."
 Equally concerning is the tendency of introducing oneself as "Aard V. Ark (he/him)," or "Zee B. Ra (she/her)."

 > Introduce yourself however you want, but you can't force me to introduce myself the same way.